orbit-love/orbit-model/README.md

 Members have different degrees of love for each of the communities that they participate in, so love is measured on a community-by-community basis.
 I might have high love for the running club I help organize but relatively low love for my neighborhood association where I usually skip the meetings.

-**Knowing the love of your community members helps you decide what opportunities you should be offering them,** ranging from those that require a large amount of time and responsibility down to simpler contributions that they can make in a few minutes.
+**Knowing the love of your community members helps you decide what opportunities you should offer them,** ranging from those that require a large amount of time and responsibility down to simpler contributions that they can make in a few minutes.

 **The more inline your offer is with the community member's current engagement level, the more likely they are to take you up on it.**